Last Updated on12 minutes to read

 - Keep it short: Most customers, after completing a purchase or service request, they shift their attention to other things.
 Sending a short NPS question immediately increase the chances of getting feedback.
 Remember, most customers will not have the time to go through a length question.
 So, make sure to send them a short and easy-to-read question as this will trigger them to leave feedback even when busy.

-- Be Specific: It is not to beat around the bush by adding unnecessary words in your question.
+- Be Specific: Don’t beat around the bush by adding unnecessary words in your question.
 Just be specific.
 For example, if you want to get feedback about your products or features, make sure the question is well-tailored.
 You can even highlight products or features you are referring to when asking your customers to provide NPS.

 Knowing what questions to ask, who you should ask, and when to ask are important.
 NPS software can help automate most of the process.
 To make things even better, you can pair an online reputation management software and referral program together to entice customers marked as ‘promoters’ promote your product in one automated swoop.